albertogg/albertogg.github.com/_posts/2014-11-30-rack-basics.md

 Rack::Handler::WEBrick.run app
 ```

-Or we can use `Rack::Response`, a convenient interface to create a Rack
+Or to use `Rack::Response`, a convenient interface to create a Rack response.
-response.
 You can read more about it [here][rack-response].

 ```ruby
 # app.rb